jarrettmeyer/jarrettmeyer.github.io/_posts/2016-11-03-hive-and-r-playing-nicely-together.md

 date:    2016-11-03
 ---

+Hive is a data warehouse.
+R is a language for statistics and graphics.
+Getting these two programs to work together is a beautiful thing.

+*This post assumes that you already have HDFS, Hive, and Pig running.* If there is an interest in seeing a post on how to get these installed and running, please [let me know](mailto:jarrettmeyer@gmail.com).

 ### Picking a Data Set

 Before we can do anything, we need to have a data set.
 I chose the data from NOAA's Climate Research Network.
 Begin by downloading the data from [their FTP site](ftp://ftp.ncdc.noaa.gov/pub/data/uscrn/products/daily01/).
+This data set is not too terribly huge - about 600k rows of climate data spread across about 2100 files.

 Once downloaded to your local machine, you can upload the data to HDFS with the following command.